JohnnySonTrinh/react-portfolio/README.md

 ### Typography

-For Tic Tac Tactics, I've chosen Russo One fonts to create "Mass effect vibe" engaging and readable user interface.
+For the portfolio, I've chosen Russo One fonts to create "Mass effect vibe" engaging and readable user interface.
 The fonts were selected for their clarity and legibility.

 #### Implementation in CSS